Mariners vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 69 hits with 20 doubles, a triple, 12 home runs and 26 walks.
-He has driven in 43 runs with one stolen base.
+- Anthony Santander has 20 doubles, a triple, 13 home runs, 26 walks and 45 RBI (73 total hits).
+He has stolen one base.

 Santander Recent Games